JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 After installing it, type `zsh`, zsh will ask you to choose some configuration.
 We will do this later on while installing `oh-my-zsh`, so choose option `0` to create the config file and prevent this message to show again.

 ### 2.2.
 Installing oh-my-zsh
-Before all we need to have git installed:
+First of all we need to have git installed:
 ````
 sudo apt-get install git
 ````